 - Permanent Change of Station (PCS) orders – Some authorities can be used only in combination with the active duty member’s reassignment.

-For Federal hiring, applicants will be instructed where to send documentation and related paperwork if not included in the original submission of job application data.
-You can learn more about the entire process via a downloadable .PDF form available from the Department of Defense official site.
+For Federal hiring, you’ll be instructed where to send documentation and related paperwork if it’s not included in the original submission of the job application.

 Joe Wallace is a 13-year veteran of the United States Air Force and a former reporter for Air Force Television News